 In this post, I wanted to take a closer look at the Marriott Bonvoy Brilliant™ American Express® Card, which is the most premium credit card in the portfolio, and it’s also offering an exceptional limited-time welcome bonus at the moment.

 Marriott Bonvoy Brilliant Card Basics For October 2021

 The Marriott Bonvoy Brilliant Card was introduced in early 2019, and is one of the newest “luxury” hotel credit cards.
 However, like many premium credit cards nowadays, the good news is that having this card shouldn’t be costing you nearly as much as the annual fee suggests, and I’ve found the card to be well worth it.

 Let’s take a closer look at all the benefits of this card.

 Marriott Bonvoy Brilliant Card Welcome Bonus

-The Marriott Bonvoy Brilliant Card is offering a two part welcome bonus:
+For applications through November 3, 2021, the Marriott Bonvoy Brilliant Card is offering a huge two-part welcome bonus: